Westfield High School (Virginia): Campus

 Westfield's main structure was designed by Swirnow Structures LLC.
 The same design was later used for the construction of South County Secondary School in the southern part of Fairfax County, but former Westfield principal Dale Rumberger denied claims of establishing a "mini-Westfield" despite becoming the principal at South County after leaving Westfield in 2004.

 The school campus occupies 159 acre and is composed of the main building (the "school"), the sports complex including all fields, and the parking lots.
 The main building currently comprises two levels, with seven main hallways for the classrooms on each level.
-There are also 18 trailers located around the school.
+There are also 13 trailers located around the school.
 The hallways are listed alphabetically from A-G, and an additional hallway, "R" (for "renovation"), was added onto the school for use beginning in the 2006–07 school year.
 The heart of the school is the library and media center which currently holds over 21,000 books with room for an additional 4,000.
 There are over 40 computer stations for student use in the library.

-There are four computer labs in Westfield, two on each level, making it among the most technologically advanced of any FCPS high school at the time it was built.
-There were 1,545 computers at Westfield as of June 2006.
+There were four computer labs in Westfield, two on each level, making it among the most technologically advanced of any FCPS high school at the time it was built.
+The computer labs are now used as regular classrooms as every student is now provided with a laptop.There were 1,545 computers at Westfield as of June 2006.

 Beyond the main building, there is the sprawling Westfield Sports Complex, including the football stadium, a baseball field, a softball field, six tennis courts, a track which encircles a field for track and field, soccer, and lacrosse, and multiple practice fields.
 Adjacent to the complex is the Cub Run RECenter, home to Westfield's swim and dive team, although it is not part of the school.